OGN

 The Bottom Line

 Organon at $8.83 is not a cheap stock getting acquired at a premium.
-It's an over-levered Merck spinoff with a freshly broken earnings trend, contracting revenue, and a 45x debt/FCF ratio getting absorbed by a buyer who sees a company running out of standalone options.
+It's an over-levered Merck spinoff with a broken earnings trend, contracting revenue, and a 45x debt/FCF ratio getting absorbed by a buyer who sees a company running out of standalone options.
 The $12 billion headline is almost entirely debt assumption.
-The equity value Sun is actually paying for is roughly what the market already priced in before the news broke.
+The equity value Sun is paying for is roughly what the market already priced in before the news broke.

-If the deal closes, shareholders get taken out at a modest premium that mostly reflects where the stock was headed anyway.
+If the deal closes, shareholders get taken out at a modest premium — one that mostly reflects where the stock was headed anyway.
 If the deal breaks, you own an equity stub beneath $9 billion in debt with a Q1 miss, -5.3% revenue decline, and no white knight coming back.
-The risk/reward here tilts heavily toward the exits.
+The risk/reward tilts heavily toward the exits.

 Basis Report does not hold positions in securities discussed.
 This is not investment advice.